 Even if someone may be genetically predisposed to addiction, it doesn’t mean he or she will become an addict.
 It’s true, however, that there are common personality traits and behaviors found among addicts.

 If you have a loved one you suspect suffering from an addiction, whether it’s opioids or alcohol, take a step back.
-See if you can identify any of these addiction traits and behaviors.
+See if you can identify any of these common addiction traits and behaviors.